ArdaxHz/publoader/publoader/extensions/CONTRIBUTING.md

 You can use whatever modules you want to, but remember to include a `requirements.txt` in your extension directory.

 ## Extension main class
 The class that is used to read the chapter data from.
+This class **must** be named `Extension` and your extension will not run if this class is not available.

 ```python
 class Extension: